 In the case that you want to run all the appraisals by default when you run

-rake, you can override your default Rake task by put this into your Rakefile:
+rake, you can override your default Rake task by putting this into your Rakefile:

 if !ENV["APPRAISAL_INITIALIZED"] && ENV.fetch("CI", "false").casecmp("false") == 0